-- 1. Use the OS to configure communication links between the client console and the server, such as modems, LAN connections, etc. To use a direct serial link, you will need a null-modem cable.
+- Use the OS to configure communication links between the client console and the server, such as modems, LAN connections, etc. To use a direct serial link, you will need a null-modem cable.
 For a modem or serial link, you must configure a serial connection on both the managed server and the client workstation.
-For emergency communications with an unpowered server, the server's modem must remain powered on. - 2.
-If you will use LAN Alerts (see page 24) or a third-party management software package, install and configure SNMP.
+For emergency communications with a server that has been powered off (note that the server must still be plugged in), the server's modem must remain powered on. - 2.
+If you will use LAN Alerts (see page 32) or a third-party management software package, install and configure SNMP.
 For SNMP installation information, see the documentation specific to your OS.

-For Windows 2000 systems, install SNMP as follows:
+For Windows 2000 and Windows Server 2003 systems, install SNMP as follows: